Modules

 This module contains all necessary infrastructure components to support Event Sourcing, Command Models, and Query Models.

-Axon test
+Axon Test

 This module contains test fixtures that you can use to test Axon based components, such as your command handlers and entities.
 You typically do not need this module at runtime and will only need to be added to the classpath for running tests.

-Axon update
+Axon Update

 This module Axon Framework’s update checker, ensuring your Axon application is as up to date as possible.
 For more details on this component we refer to this section of our documentation.